 Liquidity risk is the risk that the Trust will encounter difficulties in meeting its financial liability obligations.
-Management prepares cash flow forecasts on an ongoing basis to manage new capital issuances with the liquidity needs arising from operations, mortgage commitments, distributions to unitholders and its acquisition pipeline.
+The Trust's principal liquidity needs arise from working capital, debt servicing and repayment obligations, and distributions to Unitholders, and possible property acquisition funding requirements.
+Management prepares cash flow forecasts on an ongoing basis to manage new capital issuances, cash flows from operations with the liquidity needs arising from operations, mortgage commitments, distributions to Unitholders and its acquisition pipeline.

-The Trust is exposed to liquidity risk related to its debt financing, including the risk that mortgages will not be able to be refinanced.
-The Trust minimizes its exposure to liquidity risk by maintaining appropriate levels of leverage on its investment properties and aims to stagger the maturities of its debt.
+The Trust is exposed to liquidity risk related to its debt financing, including the risk that mortgages will not be able to be refinanced on terms and conditions favourable to the Trust.
+The features and quality of the underlying assets being financed and the debt market parameters existing at the time will affect the success of debt refinancing.
+Management manages the Trust's cash resources based on financial forecasts and anticipated cash flows and minimizes its exposure to liquidity risk by maintaining appropriate levels of leverage on its investment properties, by efficient use of resources, by monitoring the ongoing timing of liquidity events and aims to stagger the maturities of its debt.

-The table below summarizes the maturity profile of the Trusts' financial liabilities based on contractual undiscounted receipts and payments:
+The table below summarizes the maturity profile of the Trust's financial liabilities based on contractual undiscounted receipts and payments: